 On July 26, The YMCA of Greater Indianapolis broke ground on the new OrthoIndy Foundation YMCA in Pike Township.
 Naming rights for the Y were awarded in recognition of a $3 million grant, announced last March from OrthoIndy Foundation, a donor-advised fund of Central Indiana Community Foundation (CICF).
 This partnership was made possible, in part, by the work CICF does to connect donors with philanthropic opportunities that match their charitable interests.
-Additional donations of $9.5 million have helped to fill the gap for the $15 million project set to open in July 2018.
+An additional $9.5 million has been donated to the project, which is set to open in December 2018.

 The Catalyst for a Corporate Fund

 OrthoIndy Foundation was created in 2012 using proceeds from the OrthoIndy hospital, a physician-owned hospital for bone, joint, spine and muscle care.
 OrthoIndy’s founders established a trust with the intent to give back to the community in some way, but they didn’t know how to implement their vision.
 It wasn’t until working with CICF staff that their intention started to take shape in tangible ways.
 In 2012, the OrthoIndy Foundation’s vision includes helping veterans, elderly and communities with mobility needs in Central Indiana.

 “We couldn’t do this without CICF.
 We’re a group of orthopedic surgeons and administrators.
 We spend our entire lives figuring out how to get people in and out of the operating room safely.
 That doesn’t give us many skills in the philanthropy world,” said Dr. John Dietz, spine surgeon at OrthoIndy and chair of the OrthoIndy Foundation.
 “That’s the first thing CICF did for us—give us that expertise.”